 The purpose of the foundation level certification is to confirm that candidates have sufficient knowledge and understanding of the guidance to be able to work effectively with, or as a member of, a team to develop a business case using The Five Case Model, the UK government’s best practice approach to planning spending proposals and enabling effective business decisions.

-The two day foundation level provides a step-by-step guide to developing a business case, by:
+The two day better business case foundation level provides a step-by-step guide to developing a business case, by:

 - Establishing a clear need for intervention – a case for change